 A transaction is a record of the exchange of an asset from a set of input addresses to a set of output addresses, stored on the blockchain ledger.
 Each transaction includes a miner fee, a small extra amount incentivizing miners to confirm the transaction.

 In a Bitcoin transaction, if Alice wants to send 1 BTC to Bob, she creates a transaction where her address is the input, Bob's address is the output, and the amount is 1 BTC.
 She also includes a miner fee to incentivize miners to include her transaction in the next block.

-Transactions on the blockchain can take many forms, and can be crafted in thousands of ways.
-The most typical transaction is one person sending funds to another person.
-But there's a lot of flexibility to these.
+Transactions on the blockchain can take many forms and can be crafted in numerous ways.
+While the most typical transaction involves one person sending funds to another, the structure of transactions allows for much flexibility.

 * All terms and definitions may update as the Cryptionary improves.